At a monthly meetup of local entrepreneurs, one business owner posed a thought-provoking question that got everyone thinking:

 9) Go green and save the green stuff.

-10) Have virtual meetings
+10) Consder virtual meetings

-At ProfitBooks, we give product demo online using TeamViewer when we can give our clients access to our computer screen and walk them through the application features.
+While it’s important to have a face-to-face meeting for the first interaction, all follow-up meetings can be done virtually.
+At ProfitBooks, we offer product demos online using Zoom, giving our clients access to our computer screen and allowing us to walk them through the application features.

-12) Reduce number of landline phones/
+12) Reduce the number of landline phones

 13) Buy used equipment.